Sercezhar/goit-test-tweets/README.md

 # Tweets

 Welcome to Tweets!
 This project is web application built with React Router, providing a platform for users to share their thoughts and connect with others.
-The application features a Filter functionality allowing users to sort users by "all", "follow", and "following".
+The application features a Filter functionality allowing users to sort users by "all", "follow", and "followings".
 Pagination is also implemented with a "Load more" button for smooth navigation through the content.

 ## Features
 - Filter users by "all", "follow", and "followings" for easy user management.